Trauma Therapy · Toronto, ON

 Somatic Therapy

-Cognitive Processing Therapy (CPT)
+Cognitive Processing Therapy

-CPT is a structured, 12-session program that helps you identify and challenge the beliefs that trauma has created — beliefs like “It was my fault,” “I can’t trust anyone,” or “The world isn’t safe.”
-These “stuck points” keep you trapped in trauma responses long after the event itself has passed.
+A structured, 12-session program that helps you identify and challenge the "stuck points" trauma creates — beliefs like "It was my fault" or "The world isn't safe."
+One of the most effective treatments for PTSD, with strong research support.

-Internal Family Systems (IFS)
+Internal Family Systems

-Emotionally Focused Therapy (EFT) and EFIT
+Emotionally Focused Therapy & EFIT

-For clients dealing with PTSD or trauma that has created persistent negative beliefs about themselves or the world, our structured Cognitive Processing Therapy (CPT) program provides a clear, evidence-based path to recovery.
+For clients dealing with PTSD or trauma that has created persistent negative beliefs about themselves or the world, our structured Cognitive Processing Therapy program provides a clear, evidence-based path to recovery.
+Over 12 weekly sessions, you'll work through a step-by-step process designed to help you:

 • Understand how trauma has shaped your beliefs about yourself, others, and the world